nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 It's up to you to implement the actual dialogue rendering and input control but there are [a few example balloons](Example_Balloons.md) included to get you started.

+To use the built-in example balloon you can call [`DialogueManager.show_example_dialogue_balloon(resource, title)`](API.md) with a dialogue resource and the title you want to start from.

+Once you get to the stage of building your own balloon you'll need to know how to get a line of dialogue and how to use the dialogue label node.

 ## Getting a line of dialogue

 A global called `DialogueManager` is available to provide lines of dialogue.